OpenVoiceOS/quebra_frases/readme.md

 # (20, 25, 'stuff'), (26, 29, 'for'), (30, 37, 'mycroft'),
 # (37, 38, ','), (39, 46, 'mycroft'), (47, 49, 'is'),
 # (50, 54, 'FOSS'), (54, 55, '!')]

+print(quebra_frases.sentence_tokenize(
+    "Mr. Smith bought cheapsite.com for 1.5 million dollars, i.e. he paid a lot for it.
+Did he mind?
+Adam Jones Jr. thinks he didn't.
+In any case, this isn't true...
+Well, with a probability of .9 it isn't."))
+#['Mr. Smith bought cheapsite.com for 1.5 million dollars, i.e. he paid a lot for it.',
+#'Did he mind?',
+#"Adam Jones Jr. thinks he didn't.",
+#"In any case, this isn't true...",
+#"Well, with a probability of .9 it isn't."]
 ```

 ## Install